SriPalla/misc/export.md

-To set up a single instance MongoDB replica set in Docker and avoid the "namespace not found" error, you need to ensure that the replica set is properly initiated and that the `local.oplog.rs` collection is created.
-Here’s a step-by-step guide to help you achieve this:
+To use Spring Data transactions with MongoDB, MongoDB must be configured as a replica set because transactions are only supported on replica sets.
+However, setting up a local MongoDB replica set using Docker can sometimes be tricky due to initialization timing issues.
+Here's an enhanced approach to ensure the replica set is properly initiated and the Spring Data transactions work correctly.

 ### Step-by-Step Guide